Tax Issues

 Debt After Death

-Your debts don't disappear when you die, they're paid from your estate before anything goes to your heirs.
+Your debts don't disappear when you die—they must be paid from your estate by your executor or administrator.

 How Much Tax Should I Pay?